What you should know about sexual harassment: Dubai and UAE laws

 • With your lawyer, go to the nearest police station and complain about the harassment.
 If you do not feel comfortable walking into a police station to report the harassment, you may call the Dubai police 24-hour hotline for reporting cases of sexual abuse on 042661228.

-• Be sure to give accurate reporting of the incident and the details of the harasser.
+• Provide an accurate report of the incident and the details of the harasser.

-• Go with every evidence you can find to support your complaint
+• Present any evidence you can find to support your complaint.

 • Once you have registered the complaint, the public prosecutor’s office will initiate an investigation into the matter.